dnanexus/dxfuse/README.md

 $ attr -r prop.family zebra.txt
 ```

-You cannot modify any _base.*_ attribute, these are read-only.
+You cannot modify _base.*_ attributes, these are read-only.
 Currently, setting and deleting xattrs can be done only for files that are closed on the platform.

 ## Mac OS (OSX)